 Best Hiking Spots in Alberta and BC

 One of the best things about summer is getting outdoors and enjoying all the wonderful sights, sounds, and smells of nature.
-Hiking is a fun, affordable and convenient past time either solo or with friends.
+Hiking is a fun, affordable and convenient past time either solo or with friends (while you social distance of course)!
 We’ve gathered the top hiking spots in or around the communities we service so you can plan your hikes this summer!

 Buena Vista is Spanish for ‘beautiful view’ so you’re guaranteed to see gorgeous scenery on this hike.
 Located along the North Saskatchewan river, there are many different trails for everyone.
 It’s also an off-leash dog park so you can let your furry friend run around on their own adventures.